“I lift weights for two hours and do 30 minutes of HIIT every day,” wrote one Muscle Evo reader.

 Elliot Hulse talks about some of the problems he encountered when trying to combine interval training with bodybuilding-style workouts in the video below:

 Back in the day when I was an interval training “fundamentalist,” the only cardio I did was 20 minutes of HIIT first thing in the morning three times a week.
 I considered anything other than HIIT as nothing more than a wasted opportunity for progress.

 Given the superiority of HIIT over steady-state cardio, I thought to myself, why spend time doing something that takes longer and is less effective?

-Even so, lifting weights and doing HIIT every day is not a great idea.
-If you want to do HIIT while you focus on building muscle, limit it to 1 or 2 short sessions a week.
+In summary, lifting weights and doing HIIT every day is not a great idea.
+If you want to do HIIT while you focus on building muscle, limit it to a couple of short HIIT sessions a week.